Terri L. White

-Terri L. White (born 1973) is Chief Executive Officer of the nonprofit Mental Health Association Oklahoma, as of August 2020.
-She is an American social worker who resigned effective February 1, 2020 as Commissioner of the Oklahoma Department of Mental Health and Substance Abuse Services, a position she has held since May 13, 2007.
+Terri L. White (born 1973) was the chief executive officer of the nonprofit Mental Health Association Oklahoma, from August 2020 to May 2024.
+She is an American social worker who resigned effective February 1, 2020 as Commissioner of the Oklahoma Department of Mental Health and Substance Abuse Services, a position held since May 13, 2007.
 White previously served Democratic Governor of Oklahoma Brad Henry as a member of his Cabinet concurrent to her service as commissioner.
 White served as Henry's fourth Secretary of Health, becoming the first woman in State history to hold that post.
 Upon the election of Henry's successor, Republican Mary Fallin, White ceased being a member of the governor's Cabinet but retained her position as commissioner.

 Education and early career

 White is a graduate of Edmond Public Schools in Edmond, Oklahoma.
 She received her Bachelor of Arts in social work in 1997 and a master's degree in social work in 1998, both from the University of Oklahoma.
 After graduating from OU, White accepted a position with the Oklahoma Senate where she would remain until 2001.
 While working for the State Senate, she worked as a policy analyst and then as a fiscal analyst.
 As a fiscal analyst, White worked for both the Human Services (2000–01) and the General Government and Transportation (1999–2000) appropriations subcommittees, analyzing budget requests and evaluating agency performance for twenty-seven state agencies.